Announcing collaboration with Oxford AI, to build the world's most accurate opportunity intelligence platform.

 analysis

-Next-Generation Defenses: Liveness, Telemetry, and Continuous Authentication
+Next-Generation Defenses for Banks: Liveness, Telemetry, and Continuous Authentication

-Remote Photoplethysmography (rPPG) and Physiological Monitoring
+Behavioral Biometrics and Remote Photoplethysmography (rPPG)

 Security LayerLegacy Approach (Pre-2025)Next-Generation Paradigm (2026+)

-Authentication TimingPoint-in-time (Login/Onboarding)Continuous, session-long validation [1]
+Authentication TimingPoint-in-time (Login/Onboarding)Continuous, session-long validation via behavioral analytics.

 analysis

-The Frontier: Biological Computing and Organoid Intelligence
+The Frontier: Biological Computing for High-Stakes Financial Failsafes

 analysis